hsmalley/velvet-chains-ttrpg/src/content/docs/artifacts/voidlight-heraldry.md

   - luminous-oath
 ---

-# ⚔️ Voidlight Heraldry Sheet ✨⛓️🔥

-*"Every emblem is a boundary turned beautiful."*
+> *"Every emblem is a boundary turned beautiful."*

 ---